isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 ![](images/editor-setting-add-attributes-list.png-to-element.PNG)

 -   **Inline Attributes**: Like the Attributes List, you can control the list of Inline Attributes to be displayed in the attributes list of an element.
 By default, four Inline Attributes — audience, platform, product, and properties have been configured to be shown in an element's attribute list.
 You can also add an inline attribute using the **Add** icon on the top.
-You can also or delete any of the inline attributes using the **Delete**icon.
+You can also or delete any of the inline attributes using the **Delete** icon.

 ![](images/editor-settings-inline-attributes.png)

 -   **Translation**: This tab contains the option to propagate the source labels to the target version.

--   -   **Propagate source version labels to the target version**: Select this option to pass the label of the source file version to the translated file.
+        -   **Propagate source version labels to the target version**: Select this option to pass the label of the source file version to the translated file.
 By default, this is disabled.

 ![](images/editor-setting-translation.png)